asalinas10/VBA_Stock_Analysis/README.md

 ![Alt text](<Screen Shot 2024-01-03 at 5.34.24 PM.png>)

-With this information I determined the information above and presented as follows.
+With this information I determined the characterics and trends from above and presented as follows.

 ![Alt text](<Screen Shot 2024-01-03 at 6.51.42 PM.png>)